18 Time Estimates

 Developing Time Estimates

-The actual process of developing time estimates for each of the requirements is simple.
+The process of developing time estimates for each of the requirements is simple.
 However, don’t be surprised if you spend more time than you might imagine discussing time estimates for even the simplest of requirements.

-1. Begin by reading aloud the first listed requirement.
+- Begin by reading aloud the first listed requirement.

-3. Everyone should reveal their answers at the same time.
+- Everyone should reveal their answers at the same time.
 Be prepared to justify your selection.

-4. Repeat steps 1 through 3 for each of the requirements.
-Should a requirement have dependencies, review the dependencies so
+- Repeat steps 1 through 3 for each of the requirements.
+Should a requirement have dependencies, review them so that everyone is basing their estimates on a complete and compartmentalized view of the requirement.

 What do you do if everyone agrees on the time estimate?
 Or worse, what if everyone disagrees?